arunimabarik75/URL-Shortener/README.md

 # URL-Shortener

-Shortens a URL using Flask and Python
+Shortens a URL using Python

 Important points -
 1. Install flask on your system